npcarter2025/RAG_demo/README.md

 - ✅ Chat with your documents in the terminal
 - ✅ Supports `.txt`, `.md`, and `.py` files
+- ✅ Supports just about Every file type at this point too.
+- File support for .pdf coming soon.
-- ✅ Uses Ollama (local LLM) by default - no API keys needed!
+- ✅ Uses Ollama (local LLM) by default -
+- ✅ Optional OpenRouter support
 - ✅ Optional OpenAI support
 - ✅ Persistent vector store (only indexes once)
 - ✅ Conversation memory (remembers context)